symlex/symlex/README.md

 - Using Symfony bundles usually adds complexity to the overall architecture: They wrap bootstrap/container configuration (less explicit) and encourage to build monolithic applications (splitting large apps simplifies maintenance and refactoring)
 - I want to be able to quickly build REST services with convention over configuration (no annotation magic/no extensive route configuration)

 The only thing I wasn't happy with is Pimple, the dependency injection container that comes with Silex - it feels really shabby for developers coming from Symfony 2 and makes it hard to reuse existing components developed for Symfony 2.
-If you're sharing the same experience, you will like this mix of Symfony 2 and Silex, which aims to combine the best of both worlds.
+If you're sharing the same experience, you might like this mix of Symfony and Silex, which aims to combine the best of both worlds.

 Key Features
 ------------